 - Your current expenses

-By keeping all of these in mind, you be able to build a clearer image of what it is that you need from your loan or line of credit.
+By keeping all of these in mind, you can build a clearer image of what it is that you need from your loan or line of credit.

-Like many other forms of finance, there are several advantages to line of credit loans that could make them attractive.
-These include:
+Like many other forms of finance, there are several advantages when looking at how to get a line of credit loan.
+These can include:

 - The ability to borrow only the money you need – you do not have to spend all of the money in your unsecured line of credit loan.
 You can withdraw what you need without hitting the limit.